opentensor/bittensor-docs/docs/_build/html/_sources/bittensor-deep-dive/bittensor-architecture.rst.txt

          # Encode inputs for the router context.
          context = model.forward_image(images).to(device)

+    Note that by :code:`context` here we mean the input coming from the local network, which is a vector output of its forward pass.
+This same context is used as input for the remote networks.

    This invokes the model for one forward pass of the image inputs through the :code:`MnistSynapse` model we defined.
 We then query the network of peers and send them the vector output of this forward pass and the current batch of examples that we are training on.